jadecobra/python_tdd_exercises/DICTIONARIES.md

 ### <span style="color:red">**RED**</span>: make it fail

-let's add a test to `TestDictionaries` using a list as a key
+let us add a test to `TestDictionaries` using a list as a key

 ```python
     def test_creating_dictionaries_with_lists_as_keys(self):